fiveohhh/xodocs/source/exosite_introduction.rst

 scripts are used to process data.
 A device on One Platform is meant to have a one-to-one relationship with a physical device.
 For example, you may have a physical device that can read the temperature in celsius.
-To represent this device on One Platform, you would create a device on One Platform that has a datasource called `temperature_celsius`.  ``We're going to use this temperature device as our example device throughout the rest of this document.``
+To represent this device on One Platform, you would create a device, we'll call it `thermometer`, on One Platform that has a datasource called `temperature_celsius`.  ``We're going to use this temperature device as our example device throughout the rest of this document.``

-How Do I read/write Data From One Platform
+How Do I Read/Write Data From One Platform
 ------------------------------------------
 Before you can read data from One Platform, you must first retrieve your devices CIK.
 This is typically obtained via :doc:`provisioning`.
 Once you have the cik